jasonvenema/sharepoint-angular-peoplepicker/README.md

 * **app-web-url**: The absolute URL to the App Web for the provider hosted app.
 More information on obtaining this below.

 ##Obtaining the App Web URL
 The App Web URL for a SharePoint provider hosted app is normally passed to the application as a query parameter.
 Most provider hosted applications will need to have access to this URL for making API calls back to the App Web.
-If you are not receiving the App Web URL in your query parameters, you will want to check the AppManifest.xml file for your application aand ensure that the **Query string** is configured to pass the '{StandardTokens}' expression.
+If you are not receiving the App Web URL in your query parameters, you will want to check the AppManifest.xml file for your application and ensure that the **query string** is configured to pass the '{StandardTokens}' expression.